laderast/gradual_shiny/docs/07-shinytest.md

 # Testing and debugging apps

+## Debugging your app

+Debugging is probably one of the most difficult things about an interactive app.
+You can see certain errors in your console, but they aren't usually very helpful because these errors aren't localized to a line number.

+Instead, you'll have to use things like `print` statements and `breakpoints` to debug your app.
+More info here: https://shiny.rstudio.com/articles/debugging.html

+Don't forget there is a vibrant Shiny user community that you can ask for help! https://shiny.rstudio.com/articles/help.html

 ## Issues you'll encounter with interactive programming

 One of the largest errors you'll encounter is when your `selectInput`s, and other input objects don't correspond to your underlying dataset.
 For example, you may have the wrong column names in your `selectInput`, and when you try to do something with that `input` value, your Shiny app will return an error.